The Valley of the Kings : Tomb of Pharaohs

 The Valley of the Kings

 Unlike the grand, exposed pyramids of earlier dynasties, the tombs in the Valley of the Kings were carved deep into the bedrock, designed to protect the deceased and their treasures from looters and natural decay.
 With over 60 discovered tombs—including those of Tutankhamun, Ramses II, and Seti I—the valley remains a treasure trove of history, myth, and mystery.
+Nearby attractions like Karnak Temple and Luxor Temple offer further glimpses into the magnificence of ancient Thebes.

 History and Significance of the Valley of the Kings